brgltd/casper-rust/README.md

 - Add login functionalities to allow users accessing their progress in different devices (currently, it will retrieve only in the same browser and machine).
 - Give users the ability to like/dislike the content and display the count of likes/dislikes for each challenge on the UI.

+## Context

+This project was submitted to the Casper Gitcoin hackathon on April 2022.

 ## Contact

 brgltdxyz@gmail.com